OneDeuxTriSeiGo/nullpo.dev/ENGL3764/VimTutorial.md

-# Vim Tutorial: Composition <!--- Name in progress -->
+# Vim Tutorial: Command Composition <!--- Name in progress -->

 <!---
 Guide Starts with installing a plugin manager.